Science and technology in China: Academic publishing

+In 2022, China passed both the US and the European Union in the number of high-impact research papers published.

 State-owned enterprises

 Chinese state-owned enterprises are owned by a variety of actors such as local governments and governmental agencies.
 They may benefit from advantages not available for smaller, more innovative firms which have been seen as problematic.
 In 2010 state owned enterprises won many biddings for renewable energy projects since they did not have worry about paying off investments for several decades and could ignore risks and costs.
 The owners may attempt to protect their enterprises from competition by regulations or otherwise use their influence in an unfair manner which may stifle more innovative, private competitors.
 Private enterprises surpassed stated owned enterprises during the 2002-2007 period regarding rapidity of increase of research spending, patent applications, and R&D laboratories.
 The number of research scientists and engineers increased rapidly in private enterprises while they declined in state owned enterprises.

 Corruption

 Concerned about corruption in Chinese science, some Chinese scientists, including Professor Liu Ming (刘明) of Zhejiang University in his 2005 book Critique of the Academic Evaluation System (学术评价制度批判), argue that interference from government officials and university bureaucrats makes peer review far less effective in China than it could be.
 The time scientists spend cultivating politically influential people is lost to scientific research.
 Liu argues that the command economy mentality of measuring everything by the numbers combined with pervasive political interference results in a great waste of money, human talent as well as considerable corruption in Chinese science.
-A 2008 investigation into a certification for high-tech enterprises allowing large tax breaks and other advantages found that more than 70% of the enterprises had gained this under questionable circumstances and an investigation of a sample found that 73% did not pass the requirements.
+A 2008 investigation into a certification for high tech enterprises allowing large tax breaks and other advantages found that more than 70% of the enterprises had gained this under questionable circumstances and an investigation of a sample found that 73% did not pass the requirements.